Code-Institute-Submissions/danthestar-MS3-cookbook_SepResub/README.md

 ### The website contains 7 pages.

 #### **Home page**
-*  page where you see all tasks donr by evrybody in family
+*  page where you see all tasks done by everybody in family
 #### **Profile page**
 *  page where you chekc your profile
 #### **New Taks page**
 *  page where you can add new task: pick category, add task name, add task description, pick date of task and marks it as important!
 #### **Manage Categories page**
-*  page where you can add new cathegory for your task page
+*  page where you can add new category for your task page
 #### **Log Out/Log In page**
-*  page for loging out and in on MMM
+*  page for logging out and in on MMM